gammasim/containers/prod/README.md

-# Docker container for gammasim-tools production
+# Container for gammasim-tools production

-**this is work in progress and not working yet**

 ## Introduction